Bugslogger/react-file-structure/src/components/dropdown/dropdwon.md

     isLink: false,
     value: "account-settings",
     isDisabled: false,
+    url: "/",
+    id: "0",
 }
 ```

 Note: Dropdown also has a dual state `link` and `button`.
 If you want to display the option as a link, you can set `isLink` to `true` in the options array.
 If you want to display the option as a button, you can set `isLink` to `false` in the options array.
 If you don't pass the `isLink` property, it will be considered as `false` by default.

 `onChange`: This prop is used to pass a function that will be called when the dropdown option is selected.
 It's a function.
 Default value is `undefined`.

+`isDisabled`: This prop is used to check whether the dropdown option should be disabled or not.
+It's a boolean value.
+Default value is `false`.
+If you set it as true, the option will be disabled.
+If you don't pass the `isDisabled` property, it will be considered as `false` by default.

+`url`: This prop is used to pass the URL to be navigated when the dropdown option is selected.
+It's a string value.
+Default value is `undefined`.
+If you set it as a string, then dropdown option will be displayed as a link and will navigate to the provided URL when clicked.
+It will only work when `isLink` is set to `true` else it won't affect anything.

+`id`: This prop is used to pass the ID to be assigned to the dropdown option.
+It's a string/number value.
+Default value is `undefined`.
+If you set it as a string, then dropdown option will be displayed with the provided ID.